-Grant is a Ph.D. candidate in English and Comparative Literature at the University of North Carolina at Chapel Hill, studying British literature and culture in the eighteenth and nineteenth century.
-He is a Graduate Fellow of the Carolina Digital Humanities Initiative, a Graduate Fellow of the Migrations Lab at Duke University, the Assistant Project Manager of the William Blake Archive, the Project Manager for the Bass Connections Project "Representing Migration Through Digital Humanities", and the Assistant Director of the Digital Literacy and Communications Lab.
+Grant is a Ph.D. candidate in English and Comparative Literature at the University of North Carolina at Chapel Hill, studying applications of ML/AI on tracing literary adaptations across the 18th and 19th century.
+He is also a Graduate Fellow of the Carolina Digital Humanities Initiative, Project Manager of the William Blake Archive, and is an Engineering Program Manager at NetApp where he uses NLP techniques to evaluate technical writing documentation.

 Nathan Kelber, Ph.D.
 (JSTOR Labs)

 William Mattingly is a Postdoctoral Fellow for the Analysis of Historical Texts at the Smithsonian Institution Data Science Lab in collaboration with the United States Holocaust Memorial Museum (USHMM) and 2022 Harry Frank Guggenheim Distinguished Scholar.
 At the Smithsonian and USHMM, he is developing a machine learning pipeline for automatically processing and cataloging hundreds of millions of Holocaust documents.
 He also maintains PythonHumanities.com which makes Python lessons freely accessible to digital humanists.